abhisheksaurabh1985/storn-dvbf-with-flows/README.md

 - Play with the amount of noise.
 Noise does not have to be a standard normal.
 It serves as a discretization parameter.
 A/c to me, the smaller the noise, the better the reconstruction should be.

+TODO: 21-Aug-2017
+- Reshape the filter as (3,2,1) and then swap the elements as is done in case of back propagation through convolution.
+- Another approach similar to NICE can be tried as well.
+In this case, instead of taking the entire time sequence, we can take a chunk of varying length and then combine the results.
+A/c to Max this wouldn't require much of effort in terms of implementation.

 Observations:
 06-Aug-2017 - Planar flow - 2017_08_06_16_24_50 - Reconstruction even after 5000 iterations.
 But sine and velocity were